 CBD sales are escalating to the point where they are expected to reach approximately $20 billion globally by 2024.
 It is one of many interesting CBD statistics:

 - There are almost 900 CBD brands in the American market.

 - An estimated 40% of Americans have expressed an interest in using cannabidiol.

 - Up to 75% of CBD brand founders or general managers are female.

 - 90% of hemp-derived CBD consumers in the United States believe weed has medical benefits.

-Here is a quick look at just how quickly CBD sales have grown in the United States, plus a projection of the next three years:
+Here is a quick look at just how quickly CBD sales have grown in the United States:

 Potential CBD Benefits

 The list of purported benefits varies from a reduction in seizures in people living with epilepsy to relief from anxiety and stress.